MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/5-summarize-free-space-by-computer.md

 ## Summarize free space statistics by computer

-1. Retrieve all logs generated in the past day that reported the `% Used Space`, `% Free Space`, and `Free Megabytes` performance counters:
+1. Retrieve all logs generated in the past day that reported the `% Used Space`, `% Free Space`, and `Free Megabytes` performance counters for the `LogicalDisk` and `Logical Disk` objects:

     ```kusto
     Perf